sameersk2k/Web-3.0-Blockchain-Application/README.md

 # Web-3.0-Blockchain-Application
 A Blockchain Application using Web 3.0, solidity, JavaScript that can send ethereum (Sepolia).
+The UI has been designed with the help of Tailwind CSS and viteReact.
 <img width="1111" alt="Screenshot 2023-07-22 at 1 12 54 AM" src="https://github.com/sameersk2k/Web-3.0-Blockchain-Application/assets/115322069/86456b93-11d8-4b95-8de7-3e2cf53b7822">

 ## Backend Packages